jrawbits/VisionEval-Wiki-JR/Project-Meeting-2018.03.01.md

 # RSPM Migration
-  - Working on congestion module as part of new VERoadPerformance package
+  - @Brian working on congestion module as part of new VERoadPerformance package
     - Plan to deprecate VECommercialTravel and move functionality into VERoadPerformance
     - New package calculates DVMT by year, vehicle class, facility type, etc.
     - Then calculates congestion levels